chain4energy/c4e-chain/x/cfeclaim/README.md

 - All existing missions within the campaign are summed up with the new mission's weight to ensure the total doesn't exceed a weight of 1.
 This ensures no single mission or a combination overshadows the rest in significance.
-- The system ensures there's only one mission of type InitialClaim and also confirms it's the first mission if it exists.
 - The state checks if the campaign is still active and not ended.
 Missions can't be added to an expired or inactive campaign.
 - Upon successful validation, the new mission is appended to the campaign's list of missions and a